orcasound/orcagsoc/STUDENT-proposal-template.md

 ### **Final Week**

-At this stage you should finish up your project.
-At this stage you should make sure that you have code submitted to your organization.
+At this stage, you should finish up your project.
+At this stage, you should make sure that you have code submitted to your organization.
 Our criteria to mark your project as a success is to submit code before the end of GSoC.